While purchasing a grill used to be an easy task, these days, the grill market offers hundreds of brands and various types of grills.

 - A few features require extra purchasing

-- Pricey compared to another propane grill
+- Pricey compared to other propane grills

-Pellet Vs. Gas Grills: The Winner
+Pellet and Gas Grills: The Winner

 At the end of the day, both of these types of grills make a fantastic piece of equipment.
 When buying a new grill, you need to think about what you’ll be using it for and what features you value the most.